kyewei/dr-racket-script/README.md

     reverse
     list

-Other functions were also implemented, but are not discussed here.
+Other non-list functions were also implemented, but are not discussed here.

-###To Implement in the Future
+###To be Implemented in the Future
-* Structures
 * More special forms (maybe)
 * More functions